 We meet monthly, from January through October on the fourth Wednesday of each month from 7:00 to 8:30 p.m., in the parish library.

-For more information about this parish organization, please visit www.kofc.org or if you have questions about membership, contact the Parish Office at 724-7474, Dave Kent firstname.lastname@example.org, or William (Bill) Hilderhoff email@example.com.
+For more information about this parish organization, please visit www.kofc.org or if you have questions about membership, contact the Parish Office at 724-744-7474; Dave Kent firstname.lastname@example.org; or William (Bill) Hilderhoff email@example.com.

-The St. Barbara Church Knights of Columbus Council 14078 is offering up to three $750 scholarships to the sons or daughters of St. Barbara Parish members.
+The St. Barbara Church Knights of Columbus Council #14078 is offering two $750 scholarships to the sons or daughters of St. Barbara parishioners.
 The financial award must be used for tuition or direct costs at any approved college or postsecondary institution.
 Acceptance of one of these scholarships does not preclude the winner from receiving any other scholarship unless other restrictions prevail.
+View the scholarship application.